myf20/myf20.github.io/_projects/1_people.markdown

 <a href="#"> Research Interest: </a>

-Low-power single-inductor multi-output buck converter for Internet-of-Things (IoT) and edge-computing
+Low-power single-inductor multi-output (SIMO) buck converter for Internet-of-Things (IoT) and edge-computing

-<a href="#"> Current Research: </a>

-My research is focused on developing....